 In 2007, two French physicians, Xaiver Moisset and Didier Bouhassira, reviewed several studies that examined how various human brains respond to nociceptive input.
 They found that not all brain regions associated with the neuromatrix “light up” when subjects feel pain.

 In two of the studies, Moisset and Bouhassira highlighted that there was no change in blood flow in S1 and S2 of the brain, but there was an increase of such flow in the insula and ACC in one of the studies.
 This may indicate that chronic pain is related to changes in brain regions “associated with the affective/emotional dimension of pain.”

-But there were conflicting results from other studies cited, such as those that examined allodynia, which is having pain from stimuli that normally do not elicit pain, such as hand caress or being stroked with a soft paintbrush.
+But there were conflicting results from other studies cited, such as those that examined allodynia, which is having pain from stimuli that normally don’t elicit pain, such as being stroked with a soft paintbrush.
 In most of these cases, allodynia is associated with injury to the central nervous system (spinal cord or brain) or peripheral nerves.
 Thus, this condition cannot be explained by the pain matrix alone.

 Currently, the definition of “neuromatrix” also deviated from what Melzack had proposed.
 When researchers failed to find a specific region of the brain that processes pain, the neuromatrix term was developed to offer an alternative explanation.
-Iannetti and Mouraux wrote that the neuromatrix is not only about pain but a reference to “many possible perceptual outputs.”
+Iannetti and Mouraux wrote that the neuromatrix isn’t just about pain but a reference to “many possible perceptual outputs.”